alphagov/forms/research/2025-05-14-Multiple_branches_concept_testing.md

 **Design 1:**
 Most managed to set at least some of the correct routes after figuring out how it worked.
-4 set all the routes required.
+- 4 set all the routes required
 1 did not add the final route (not from a list question) and thought they had finished
 - 2 didn’t get as far as adding the final route
 - ALL participants started by unnecessarily adding a route to the first answer in the list